akeneo/pim-api-docs/content/guides/erp-connection/step3-understand-akeneo-pim.md

 First of all, we advise you to take a look at our [Helpcenter documentation](https://help.akeneo.com/pim/index.html) about all our features and how to use them.

-Then, if you feel like it wasn't enough, we designed a comprehensive training program to share everything we know about Akeneo PIM.
-As you can see, we got you covered as well with our [training sessions](https://www.akeneo.com/training/).
+Then, if you feel like you need more, we designed a comprehensive training program to share everything we know about Akeneo PIM.
+As you can see, we also got you covered our [training sessions](https://www.akeneo.com/training/).
 Don't hesitate to register!

 And before you actually start coding to develop your connector, here is a selection of PIM concepts you'll need to master:
 - The [product](/concepts/products.html#product),